 Thanks to the internal heartbeat system which makes each node aware of its online peers, the OpenSIPS cluster is able to evenly spread the NAT ping origination workload across the currently online cluster nodes at any given point in time.

 Configuration: You only have to configure the pinging-related module parameters of nathelper (e.g. sipping_bflag, sipping_from, natping_tcp, natping_interval) and set these flags for the contacts which require pinging.
 Nothing new, in short.
 The newly added pinging workload distribution logic will work right out of the box.

 For deployments that are so large that the dataset outgrows the size of the OpenSIPS cache, or in case you simply don’t feel at ease with Gigabytes worth of cached SIP contacts in production, NoSQL may be a more pleasant alternative.

 With features such as data replication, data sharding and indexed columns, it may be a wise choice to leave the handling of large amounts of data to a specialized engine rather than doing it in-house.
 Configuring such setups will be a topic for an in-depth future tutorial, where we will learn how to configure “full sharing” user location clusters with both of the currently supported NoSQL engines: Apache Cassandra and MongoDB.

 The “full sharing” data distribution strategy for the OpenSIPS user location is an intuitive solution which requires little to no additional OpenSIPS scripting (only a handful of module parameters).
-The major hurdles of running a SIP deployment (data redundancy, node failover, restart persistency and NAT traversal) have been carefully solved and baked into the module, without imposing any special script handling to the user.
-Moreover, depending on the sizing requirements of the target platform, users retain the flexibility of choosing between the native or NoSQL-based data management engines.
+The major hurdles of running a SIP deployment (data redundancy, node failover, restart persistency and NAT traversal) have been carefully solved and baked into the module, without imposing any special script handling to OpenSIPS script developers.
+Moreover, depending on the sizing requirements of the target platform, developers retain the flexibility of choosing between the native or NoSQL-based data management engines.